andrewcooke/bnum/README.md

 ### List Of Differences

-The changes to the Enum code are fairly minor:
+The changes to the Enum code are all fairly minor:

 * Values can be implicit (Enum requires explicit values in the "class" form).